arthurdeschamps/question-generation-nus-ids/README.md

 - Uses WordPiece embeddings.

 Trained on 2 unsupervised tasks:
-- Masked LM: mask random words from the input (15%) and try to predict them
+- Masked LM: mask random words from the input (15%) and try to beam_search them
 - Next Sentence Prediction: Two sentences, 50% of the time B is the continuation of sentence A, and rest of the time it is a random sentence.
 Token C is used at the beginning of the input to specify which task is being solved.

 Transformer: